GoogleCloudPlatform/podcast/site/content/post/episode-75-container-engine-with-chen-goldberg/index.md

 Francesc will be presenting at the [2017 Gopherfest](https://www.meetup.com/golangsf/events/238748981/) in San Francisco!
 Francesc has also released a new [Just for Func episode](https://youtu.be/nhElL62BSn0), doing a code review of an IRC package's API.

-{{< transcript "FRANCESC: Hello, and welcome to episode number 75 of the weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hello, and welcome to episode number 75 of the weekly Google Cloud Podcast.
 I am Francesc Campoy, and I'm here with my colleague Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}

 MARK: I'm very well, Francesc.
 How are you doing?